 Coaching is not what you know.
 It’s what your student learns.
 And for your student to learn, you have to ‘learn’ him.
 I think the great [coaches] spend a lot of time understanding where the player is.
 The day they stop learning is the day they should stop teaching.

 We doubt Agassi would ever have achieved much if the only ‘coaching’ he got was day long PowerPoint sessions delivered by strangers unaware of his current performance and development needs.
 Yet remarkably some organisations are still hooked on pre-fabricated classroom training as the primary path to perceived competence and performance.

-Charles Jennings’ 70:20:10 Learning Model was based on the conclusion that 70% of actual learning is through experience (i.e. actual practice, including On The Job Training [OJT]), 20% is through informal, social learning & coaching and only 10% through formal classroom courses.
+Charles Jennings’ 70:20:10 Learning Model was based on the conclusion that 70% of actual learning is through Experience (i.e. actual practice, including On The Job Training [OJT]), 20% is through Exposure to informal, social learning & coaching and only 10% through formal classroom courses and other Education.

 Furthermore, one study published in May 2015 suggests nearly 50% of formally delivered learning is ‘scrap’, i.e. never used in practice.
 Some say its even higher!

 There can also be an initial ‘illusion of learning‘, but as “lessons communicated in a lecture don’t stick”, initial positivity about a course then evaporates back in the real world.

 Deloitte’s April 2015 study Building Competitive Advantage with Talent, concluded only about 10-15 percent of companies have well-developed learning and development programmes.
 These progressive organisations are taking more innovative and effective approaches to get higher performance (rather than simply picking from a training catalogue).
 They are:

 - Considering the specifics of what individuals need to learn to excel in their job, and